©Jon Hawkins Surrey Hills Photography

 The redwing is a small thrush that visits the UK in the winter to feast on berry-laden bushes in hedgerows, orchards, parks and gardens.
 Redwings migrate here at night - on clear evenings listen out for their 'tsee' call overhead.
 They can often be spotted in flocks with fieldfares, moving from bush to bush looking for food.
 Apples and berry-producing bushes like hawthorn may attract redwings into the garden.How to identify

 The redwing is dark brown above and white below, with a black-streaked breast and distinctive orangey-red flanks and underwing, which the similar song thrush lacks.
-It has a very smart face pattern, with a white eyebrow stripe and dark brown cheeks.In our area
+It has a very smart face pattern, with a white eyebrow stripe and dark brown cheeks.Distribution

 Look out for flocks of winter thrushes, like redwings, stripping berry-laden bushes of their bounty at our Whitbarrow Hervey Memorial Reserve.